Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting

-Standard training of ACDM utilizes non-overlapping sequences to form training batches.
-This approach discards a significant portion of valid temporal transitions.
-In contrast, we adopt an exhaustive sliding-window strategy, where we generate training batches by sliding the window forward by a single time step.
-This implies that if a sequence begins at $t_i$, the next valid training sequence begins at $t_{i+1}$.
-This strategy significantly increases the effective dataset size and forces the encoder to learn a more robust, temporally consistent manifold.

-\paragraph{Loss Function Formulation:} The probabilistic nature of the diffusion baseline constrains its objective function to a simple MSE objective derived from the Gaussian diffusion assumption.
-Our deterministic framework allows for a composite loss function (as defined in \eqref{eq:total_loss}) that incorporates physics-informed constraints, leading to sharper structural predictions.
+We evaluate on two fluid benchmarks from Autoregressive Conditional Diffusion Models (ACDM) \citet{kohl2026benchmarking}: incompressible wake flow (Reynolds numbers $Re \in [100,1000]$) and transonic cylinder flow (Mach numbers $Ma \in [0.50,0.90]$).
+On these two datasets, all models forecast $N=8$ future states from two conditioning frames.
+We also conduct another experiment on the Kuramoto--Sivashinsky (KS) equation with irregular timesteps.
+Full details of data preprocessing and loading are provided in Appendix~\ref{appendix:datasets_extended}.

-\paragraph{Training Regimes:} ACDM baseline for the Incompressible Flow dataset was trained on the fully developed regime.
+However, ACDM baseline for the Incompressible Flow dataset was trained on the fully developed regime.
 While effective for capturing stationary statistics, this protocol excludes the initial transient phase where the flow develops from rest.
 To ensure a rigorous comparison of generalization capabilities, we define two distinct evaluation settings: \begin{itemize} \item \textbf{Stable-Only Training:} Models are trained only on the fully developed regime.
 This includes the original baseline (\textit{ACDM}), its no-noise-conditional alternative (\textit{ACDM$_{ncn}$}), and our standard model (\textit{Continuous KAE}). \item \textbf{Full-Dataset Training:} Models are trained on the complete evolution history, including the transient initialization.
 We retrained the baseline from scratch on the full dataset (\textit{Full retrained ACDM}) and compare it against our \textit{Full Continuous KAE} model. \end{itemize} Note that for the Transonic Flow, all models (baseline and ours) were trained on the full dataset by default.
 Next, we will show numerical results of our model.
 We address four research questions.